crazy-penguins/raft/README.rst

-Welcome to Invoke!
+Welcome to Raft!
 ==================

-Invoke is a Python (2.7 and 3.4+) library for managing shell-oriented subprocesses and organizing executable Python code into CLI-invokable tasks.
+raft is a Python (3.4+) library for managing shell-oriented that is a fork of the venerable invoke library.
+Unlike invoke, raft takes after its grandmother (fab) and preserves underscores in both command names and argument names. subprocesses and organizing executable Python code into CLI-invokable tasks.
 It draws inspiration from various sources (``make``/``rake``, Fabric 1.x, etc) to arrive at a powerful & clean feature set.